santiagomora2/project-portfolio/README.md

 Special thanks to the teachers and classmates who have helped me along the way.

 Listed from the most recent to the oldest:

+### Deep learning model comparison for detecting smiles [(folder)](https://github.com/santiagomora2/project-portfolio/tree/main/Deep%20Learning%20model%20comparison%20for%20detecting%20smiles) [2024]

+- Designed a project to classify smiles in images by building a CNN and an autoencoder for anomaly detection.
+Results highlighted the CNN as the superior approach, achieving higher accuracy and average recall across classes.

 ### Stock Portfolio Optimization using Multi-Objective Genetic Algorithm [(folder)](https://github.com/santiagomora2/project-portfolio/tree/main/Stock%20Portfolio%20Optimization%20using%20Multi-Objective%20Genetic%20Algorthm) [2024]